This post presents types of traffic for programs at Travelpayouts.

 - Pop-Under — Aggressive advertising.
-While the user read the page a new BACKGROUND window opens without disturbing the user.
+While the user reads the page a new BACKGROUND window opens without disturbing the user.
 This window loads the advertised website.

 - Email marketing — Using affiliate links in email marketing through your own email address database.
 SPAM is forbidden by default.

-- Groups and pages in social networks — Advertising on the pages of VK, Facebook and other social networks.
+- Groups and pages in social networks — Advertising on the pages of Instagram, Facebook and other social networks.

-- Applications in social networks — Display ads in VK applications.
+- Applications in social networks — Display ads in Facebook applications.
 Built-in advertising or advertising via ad networks.

 - In mobile apps — Display ads (in various formats) in mobile applications.
 Built-in advertising or advertising via ad networks.

 - Toolbar — This often includes fraudulent traffic.
 Partner A distributes its Toolbar (browser plugin), which changes the cookie of the original partner B, who actually attracted the buyer.
-As a result, the commission on the basis of the cookie goes to the wrong person.
+As a result, revenue on the basis of the cookie goes to the wrong person.

 - Retargeting / Remarketing — A user who has already been interested in the product, but has not made a purchase, can be «found» by Retargeting / Remarketing.
 Retargeting, also known as remarketing, is a form of online advertising that can help you keep your brand in front of bounced traffic after they, leave your website.

-- Type-in — Is a term describing when visitors land at a web site by entering a keyword or phrase (with no spaces or a hyphen in place of a space) in the web browser’s address bar rather than following a hyperlink from another web page, using a browser bookmark, or a search-box search.
+- Type-in — Is a term describing when visitors land at a website by entering a keyword or phrase (with no spaces or a hyphen in place of space) in the web browser’s address bar rather than following a hyperlink from another web page, using a browser bookmark, or a search-box search.